21 May 2022

 On IPAs around Australia, First Nations ranger groups are playing a similar role in addressing threats to our environment – by limiting the impacts of feral animals and invasive weeds, controlling wildfire and helping to recover native animals.

-“Country needs First Nations People and First Nations People need Country,” Whitney says.
+“Country needs First Nations Peoples and First Nations Peoples need Country,” Whitney says.
 “That is a solution for us all to move forward.”

 What is an Indigenous Protected Area?